Nickiam7/bsvc/README.md

 ```ruby
 rails g bsvc:component --name COMPONENT_NAME
 ```
-`--name` should be the top level directory of the coponent you want in `app/components/`
+`COMPONENT_NAME` should be the top level directory of the coponent you want in `app/components/`

 ## Roadmap
 - Continue building out components